VT-Intrinsic: Physics-Based Decomposition of Reflectance and Shading using a Single Visible-Thermal Image Pair: Theory of Visible-Thermal Ordinality

 \subsubsection{Local (Edge) Constraints}

 The spatial gradient of the visible image can be written as:

-For a majority of the edges in natural images, one of the terms on the right is dominant.
-Or, edges in an image are either due to a change in albedo or a change in shading.
-This is a fundamental ambiguity in single image intrinsic image decomposition.
-But, the spatial gradients of the heat source provides complementary information:
+For most edges in natural images, one of the two terms on the right dominates—edges arise primarily from either albedo or shading variations~\cite{land1977retinex,gevers2003reflectance}.
+This creates a fundamental ambiguity, but the spatial gradients of the heat source provide complementary information: